-It’s that time of year again where we need to start thinking about packing away those decorations…
+It’s that time of year again where we need to start thinking about how to pack up the Christmas decorations…

 It was fun to get them all out – singing carols and feeling excited for what was to come.